-Upon successful completion of JSCC's PTA program, students are eligible for the National Physical Therapy Examination that is administered by the Federation of State Boards of Physical Therapy (FSBPT).
+NPTE: Upon successful completion of JSCC's PTA program, graduates are eligible for the National Physical Therapy Examination that is administered by the Federation of State Boards of Physical Therapy (FSBPT).
 This national examination is a part of the evaluation process used by the Tennessee Board of Physical Therapy in order to ensure a licensure candidate’s entry level competency.
-The FSBPT's web pages may be accessed at the link below.
+For more information on this examination please see the Exam Candidate page of the Federation's website.

 Tennessee Physical Therapy Association - State physical therapy professional association